Objectives

 Lower level protocols: IP

 UDP uses very little overhead, but provides no reliability (packets may get damaged or lost).
-It is suitable for life streams (audio, video) and multi-casting (broadcasting); the delays involved in retransmissions would be unacceptable for real-time application anyway.
+It is suitable for live streams (audio, video) and multi-casting (broadcasting); the delays involved in retransmissions would be unacceptable for real-time application anyway.

 UDP header: